.yaml)Create the configuration file at ~/.config/twidgets/widgets/custom.yaml

 Start the function with:

-which will initialize the widget title and make it loadable and highlightable.
+which will initialise the widget title and make it loadable and highlightable.

 Add content with: